Nocture-Insight/Dexterion/README.md

 ## Anti-Cheat
 > [!CAUTION]
-> **This is a cheat, this agains any game tos.
-We are not responsible of any account banned.
-USE AT YOUR OWN RISK.**
+> **This software constitutes a cheat and is in *violation of the Terms of Service (ToS)* of any game in which it is used.
+We disclaim all liability for any *account bans* or *penalties incurred* as a result of its use.
+By using this software, you acknowledge that you are solely responsible for any consequences.
+USE AT YOUR OWN RISK**

 ## Features
 - ESP